ishmilan2/ishmilan.github.io/en/blog/_posts/15-09-23-how-to-install-youtrack-6.5-on-ubuntu-14.04.md

 ## Step 2 – Create YouTrack user account

 The user `youtrack` is created to manage **_YouTrack_** data and services.
-The user need not have an associated password, so the `--disabled-password` parameter is used during its creation.
+The user doesn´t need to have an associated password, so the `--disabled-password` parameter is used during its creation.
 To do this, type:

 ```
 sudo adduser youtrack --disabled-password